MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 ```

 ## Set rating fill
-The `RatingFill` property is an `enum` of type `RatingFillElement` for setting how the fill is applied against the entire rating item or just the shape, enabling more nuanced visual presentation, such as filling only the interior of stars or the full item.
+The `FillOption` property is an `enum` of type `RatingViewFillOption` for setting how the fill is applied when the `Rating` is set, enabling more nuanced visual presentation, such as filling only the interior of the shapes or the full item.
 The available options are:

-- `Shape` - (default) The filled (rated) portion of each item is applied to the item shape.
+- `Shape` - (default) Fill the RatingView shape.
-- `Item` - The filled (rated) portion of each item is applied to the item.
+- `Background` - Fill the background behind the shape

 The following examples set the rating fill property: